 Assigning modules manually

-If you want to manually change the modules associated with an end user prior to assigning access via the integration (above), you can edit the "Allowed modules" from their edit profile page:
+If you want to manually change the modules associated with a user prior to assigning access via the integration (above), you can edit the "Allowed modules" from their edit profile page:

 If you want to delete a module, you'll need to remove all references to that module in Receptive and your integration.